 - a) what activity is going on 1

 - b) what is here and now reality 1

-- c) what is the heading l
+- c) what is the heading 1

+- d) the past and the future 1

-The coffee spilled, get a broom"; in this sentence ,triggered by the word "broom" in the context ,......
+The coffee spilled, get a broom"; in this sentence ,triggered by the word " broom" in the context ,......

-- a) you create a situated meaning something like food we eat - b) you create a situated meaning something like water 1 - c) you create a situated meaning something like "grains that we make our coffee l from d) you create a situated meaning something like dark liquid we drink for coffee .
-1 situated meaning ison the spot" as we communicate in a given context, based on our construal of that context and on our past experiences in the example of the upper-middle-class ,Anglo-American young woman named "Jane",took in our course , Jane a- is making visible and recognizable two different versions of who, one is a daughter having dinner with her proud parents "and in the other case she is "a girlfriend being intimate with her boyfriend." b- is making visible and recognizable three different versions of who she is and what she is doing , In one case she is "a dutiful and intelligent daughter having dinner with her proud parents "and in the other case she is "a girlfriend being intimate with her boyfriend."
-And in the third case she is a student
+a) you create a situated meaning something like food we eat \mathbf{l} b) you create a situated meaning something like water 1 c) you create a situated meaning something like "grains that we make our coffee 1 from from d) you create a situated meaning something like dark liquid we drink for coffee .
+1 situated meaning is"on the spot" as we communicate in a given context, based on our construal of that context and on our past experiences a- a concept that we ignore 1 b- a concept that we remember 1 c- an image that we assemble 1 d- an image that we forget 1 in the example of the upper-middle-class ,Anglo-American young woman named '' Jane'',took in our course , Jane a- is making visible and recognizable two different versions of who, one is a daughter having dinner with her proud parents "and in the other case she is "a girlfriend being intimate with her boyfriend."

+b- is making visible and recognizable three different versions of who she is and what she is doing , In one case she is "a dutiful and intelligent daughter having dinner with her proud parents "and in the other case she is "a girlfriend being intimate with her boyfriend."
+And in the third case she is a student c- behaves similarly with her parents and with boyfriend d- uses the same social language 1 the.....